MalowaMichael/CCNA/LAB 03 - VLSM Subnetting/Readme.md

 *   **Core IP Routing:** Globally activate the switch's hardware routing engine capability.
 *   **Trunk Framing Preparation:** Access your uplink trunk interfaces (`F0/23` and `F0/24`).
 Before converting them into trunks, you must explicitly declare their structural encapsulation protocol as 802.1Q.
 *   **Native Alignment:** Re-align the native management transit path across both trunks to use **VLAN 199**.
 *   **Switch Virtual Interfaces (SVIs):** Instantiate virtual interface frameworks for VLANs 110, 120, 130, 140, 150, 160, and 199.
-Assign the **last usable IP address** of each respective Class A block to these SVIs.
+Assign the **first usable IP address** of each respective Class A block to these SVIs.
 These addresses will act as the Default Gateways for the campus end stations.

 ---